mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 const c = new Car('honda')
 ```
-Note the following order of what ends up in the class constructor
+Note the following order of what ends up in the class constructor:
 1. `super()`
 1. param property initialization
 1. other class field initialization
 1. anything else that was in your constructor after `super()`

-Also note that, while it's possible in JS to put stuff before `super()`,
+Also note that, while it is possible in JS to put stuff before `super()`,
-use of class field initializers or param properties disallows this
+the use of class field initializers or param properties disallows this:

 ```ts twoslash
 // @errors: 2376